jinnatul/node-starter/README.md

 ## Introduction

-I am so happy to share with you all for publishing my own node.js template as a command-line format.
+I am so happy to share with you all, publishing my own node.js template in a command-line format.
 Everyone can easily be creating a node.js application structure using a single line command.

 ## Features:
 - ES6+ configuration (Babel)
 - Better error handling
 - Clean code structure
-- Google authentication (Pasport strategy)
+- Google authentication (Passport strategy)
-- Email authentication with OTP verification (Sent mail using google gmail)
+- Email authentication with OTP verification (Sent mail using Google Gmail)
 - Implement MFA using speakeasy
-- MFA QR code images store in cloudinary
+- MFA QR code images stored in Cloudinary
 - Forgot Password via mail
 - Modern data validation using Joi
 - Forgot password mail template